Mali's media strike over attacks on journalists

 Nobody has been charged with the attacks.
 The publications had been critical of the group of soldiers around coup leader Captain Amadou Sanogo, in some cases accusing them of carrying out abuses during and after the coup.

-Mali’s neighbors fear the country is turning into a failed state whose north could become a launchpad for jihadist attacks.
+Mali’s neighbours fear the country is turning into a failed state whose north could become a launchpad for jihadist attacks.

 Its caretaker president, Dioncounda Traore, has remained in France since he was attacked by protesters who broke into his palace as soldiers looked on.